-Named after the Maison’s founder, Antoine LeCoultre, “Atelier d’Antoine” will stage a variety of educational programmes that combine academic instruction and practical activities, guided by experts from within the Manufacture.
+Named after Maison’s founder, Antoine LeCoultre, “Atelier d’Antoine” will stage various educational programs that combine academic instruction and practical activities, guided by experts from the manufacturer.

 The hub of “Atelier d’Antoine” is a newly developed space within the original, historic Manufacture building in Le Sentier, which has been specially designed for this purpose.
-In the future, it is planned to open physical outposts of the Atelier in flagship boutiques in key international locations, as well as to offer the programme through digital channels.
+In the future, it is planned to open physical outposts of the Atelier in flagship boutiques in key international locations and offer the program through digital channels.

-“Atelier d’Antoine” will initially offer two different types of themed programme: Discovery Workshops and Manufacture Visits and, at a later date, will also offer Masterclasses – all programmes offering unforgettable experiences for those wishing to learn more about what goes into making a fine mechanical watch.
+“Atelier d’Antoine” will initially offer two different types of themed program: Discovery Workshops and Manufacture Visits and, at a later date, will also offer Masterclasses – all programs offering unforgettable experiences for those wishing to learn more about what goes into making a fine mechanical watch.

 Discovery Workshops provide an opportunity to explore the world of Swiss fine watchmaking in a new way.
 Hosted by an instructor and a technical expert and limited to a maximum of 8 participants, the workshops blend academic education and hands-on experience in a dynamic format that encourages interaction.

-They will also learn about the past, present and future of watchmaking at Jaeger-LeCoultre and in the Vallée de Joux.
-They will also be invited to go hands-on, using larger-scale models to try to replicate the work of the Maison’s highly skilled watchmakers.
+They will also learn about the past, present and future of watchmaking at Jaeger-LeCoultre and in the Vallée de Joux and invite to go hands-on, using larger-scale models to replicate the work of Maison’s highly skilled watchmakers.

-Following the traditional format already established at Jaeger-LeCoultre, the Masterclasses will be highly focused, hands-on tutorials led by an expert watchmaker or craftsman, in which participants actively practise particular skills of traditional watchmaking or artistic crafts.
+Following the traditional format already established at Jaeger-LeCoultre, the Masterclasses will be highly focused, hands-on tutorials led by an expert watchmaker or craftsman.
+Participants actively practice particular skills of traditional watchmaking or artistic crafts.